 Choosing whether or not to leave your pond pump running through the winter doesn’t need to be a tough task.
 We suggest you factor in a few things to help with your decision.
 If you live in a region that has very mild or even warm winters than you probably would choose to leave your pond running throughout the season as your pond will likely be unaffected with the minor change in temperature.
 However, if you live in a region that likely will receive below-freezing temperatures, it’s important to keep a few things in mind to properly prepare for the colder months.

 Benefits of Running Your Pond in the Winter

 Allowing your Pond to circulate during the cold months will help to prevent your water from freezing compared to standing water.
-Also, if you have any wildlife in your pond such as fish, frogs or any other aquatic life it is best that the pond run all winter to keep the water warm enough for your pond friends to survive the winter.
-Keeping the water from completely freezing also prevents possible damage to your pond liner if it is under constant freezing, thawing and re-freezing.
+Also, if you have any wildlife in your ponds such as fish, frogs, or any other aquatic life it is best that the pond run all winter to keep the water warm enough for your pond friends to survive the winter.
+Keeping the water from completely freezing also prevents possible damage to your pond liner if it is under constant freezing, thawing, and re-freezing.

 Things to be aware of

 Be aware also of gas buildup under the ice that happens when the top of the water completely freezes.
 This gas buildup will make the water toxic and dangerous for your fish or other aquatic life.
 Another way to prevent this is with a Pond De-icer.
 This tool will not heat your entire pond, but it will keep the area around right around it from freezing.
 The whole that the De-icer creates in a frozen pond allows any toxic gas buildup to escape.